Written by Dan Green

 Check your eligibility for VA Loan.

-Home buyer assistance programs rarely enforce credit score minimums.
-Instead, they adopt the standards of their accompanying mortgage.
+Home buyer assistance programs aren’t mortgages, so they rarely enforce credit score minimums.
+Instead, they adopt the standards of the mortgage with which they’re combined.

-For example, if you’re a home buyer who uses a conventional mortgage with a 620 credit score requirement, the home buyer assistance program you use for a down payment will also use the 620 minimum.
+For example, if you’re a home buyer who uses an FHA mortgage with a 580 credit score requirement, the home buyer assistance program you use for a down payment will also use the 580 minimum.

 So, whether your timeline to buy a home is six weeks, six months, or longer, you can improve your credit with time.